goldenrishabh/goldensite/ADMIN_README.md

 - **Use preview mode** to check formatting before syncing
 - **Sync regularly** to backup your work to GitHub
 - **Keep your GitHub token secure** and don't share it
-- **Set token expiration** based on your security requirements
+- **Set reasonable token expiration** based on your security requirements
 - **Test with a draft post** before publishing important content
+- **Monitor your GitHub notifications** for any unexpected activity

 ---

-🎉 **You now have a fully functional CMS with real GitHub integration!** 🚀
+🎉 **You now have a fully functional CMS with secure GitHub token authentication!** 🚀